onera/Fast/FastS/doc2/source/FastS.rst

 ----------------------------------------------------

-.. py:function:: FastS._computeStress(t, teff, metrics)
+.. py:function:: FastS.PyTree._computeStress(t, teff, metrics)

     Compute in teff (in place) data related to a list of Boundary conditions defined by FastS._createStressNodes.